in the cacao forest

 We named the cacaos ourselves, inspired by the feelings they evoked when we drank them.
 And we invite you to remember that this drink carries deep roots and profound meaning.

-There are many more stories—like how “Heart Space” with Margit Kärner came to be, the Edu Academy cacao circles with Roland Tokko, cacao gong nights with Tiina Karjatsa, and more...
+And here in the meantime there were many more stories about how "Heart Space" with Margit Kärner was born, the Edu Academy cacao circles with Roland Tokko, cocoa gong nights with Tiina Karjatsa, etc....

-The full story is much longer, but I hope this glimpse inspires you, because your story matters just as much.
+The whole story is too long... but I hope that this fragment will inspire you, because your story is important too.